stnford/SpotifyStats/README.md

 # SpotifyStats
 This web app uses the Spotify API to read users top tracks and artists from different time frames along with the option to create playlists from their top tracks.

 Run:

-  node server.js

-or

-  nodemon server.js
+node server.js  OR  nodemon server.js

 to start the server